 (5)Ikaria, an isolated Greek island.

 Everything boils down to lifestyle.
 The people in the blue zones have several things in common even though they are thousands of miles apart.
-They live lives that include a healthy diet, daily exercise, and a low-stress life.
+They live lives that include a healthy diet, daily exercise, and low-stress life.

 Their lives hinge around family, purpose, religion, and meaning.
 When you look at that last sentence, it should give hope to everyone.
 Just perhaps longevity and quality of life can be greatly improved by being more in touch with the more meaningful aspects of life.